buluma/MozWall/README.md

 # MozWall

-MozWall is a backchannel visualisation solution for the Twitter Search API v1.1.
+MozWall is a backchannel visualisation solution for the Twitter Search API v1.1 based on Twitter Fontana.

-The Twitter API connection backend is written in [Python] & [Flask] and the Fontana visualisation frontend is written in [CoffeeScript] and has CSS animations through Compass & [SASS].
+The Twitter API connection backend is written in [Python] & [Flask] and the visualisation frontend is written in [CoffeeScript] and has CSS animations through Compass & [SASS].

 The HTML for the website is generated using [Jade] and styling & layout